How To Make Tick Tubes: 5 EASY STEPS DIY

 Does Permethrin Kill Ticks

-Permethrin is an insecticide that kills ticks by interacting with a tick’s nervous systems.
-This leads to tick paralysis.
-When a tick becomes paralyzed, they no longer are able to crawl around leading to the eventual death of the tick.
+Permethrin is an insecticide that kills ticks by interacting with a tick’s nervous system leading to paralysis.
+When a tick becomes paralyzed, they can no longer crawl leading to their eventual death.

-As a general rule, it is best to put out tick tubes in the spring and late summer.
-These control measures work best when deployed twice a year to align with the nymph ticks (sprint) and the larvae ticks (late summer).
-Twice a year should dramatically impact the percent reduction of ticks in your area.
+As a general rule, it is best to put out treated tubes in the spring and late summer.
+These control measures work best when deployed twice a year to align with the nymph tick hatch (spring) and the larvae tick hatch (late summer).

 Commercially Available Tick Tubes

 If making your own tubes isn’t for you, no problem.
-You can purchase pre-assembled tick tubes as there are a number of commercially available tick tubes on the market.
+You can purchase pre-assembled commercial tick tubes as there are a number of commercial products available on the market.

 Commercial tick tubes can be found online or at retailers such as Home Depot or Lowes.

-If a DIY tick tube is not for you then consider the convenience of a control tube already set up and ready for deployment around your yard.
-Thermacell Tubes are effective at controlling ticks as an option.
+If a DIY tick tube is not for you then consider the convenience of a commercial product already set up and ready for deployment around your yard.
+Thermacell Tubes are quite effective at controlling ticks as an option.

-The goal is to keep ticks at bay and you can buy tick control or try your hand at how to make tick tubes.
+You can buy tick control.
 There are different pack sizes available from Thermacell.
-Available tick tubes include 6 pack, 12 pack, 23 pack, 48 pack, and 96 pack.
+Available in 6 pack, 12 pack, 23 pack, 48 pack, and 96 pack.

-Damminix also makes control tubes and have varying pack sizes.
-Use tick control tubes outdoors.
-Hide away these items for ticks in your yard, around fields, near wood piles, tall grass, wooded areas, or bodies of water.
+Damminix also makes control products with varying pack sizes.
+Use tick control outdoors.
+Hide away these items for ticks in your yard, around fields, near wood piles, stone walls, tall grass, wooded areas, or bodies of water.
+Preferably away from children.

-The best time to apply any tick tube is early spring and late summer.
+The best time to apply is early spring and late summer.
 For control of ticks in your yard, a tick remediation tube should be placed around the perimeter of your yard.

 Biodegradable Cardboard Tubes

-There is nothing fancy with these biodegradable cardboard tubes.
-You may be thinking that they remind you of the toilet paper rolls that you have at home or at the cabin next to your portable toilet.
+There is nothing fancy with these biodegradable cardboard products.
+You may be thinking that they remind you of the toilet paper tube that you have at home or at the cabin next to your portable toilet.

-When making tick tubes, you don’t need to purchase rolls or tubes.
-Tick rolls can be made using toilet paper rolls or paper towel tubes from home.
+When making these, you don’t need to purchase cardboard rolls.
+Rolls can be made using toilet paper tubes or paper towel tubes from home.
 The same paper towel rolls you may typically throw away.
+They can also be made with PVC pipe.

 Cotton Balls

 You will want to use Eco-Friendly and biodegradable cotton balls.
 A cotton ball (aka nesting-material) that will break down overtime while sitting out in natures elements.
-Dryer lint from your dryer lint trap could work in the same fashion as cotton balls.
+Dryer lint from your dryer lint trap could work in the same fashion as pieces of cotton.

 Final Thoughts On How to Make A Tick Tube

-Controlling the number of ticks in your area helps reduce tick bites and increases disease control.
-Homemade tick tubes or commercial control tubes will help keep an infected tick at bay.
+Controlling the number of ticks helps reduce tick bites and increases disease control.
+Homemade tick tubes or commercial control tubes will help keep these Lyme Disease carrier critters at bay.

 Making your own tick tube is relatively easy as a DIY activity.
-Just grab your toilet paper tubes, cotton balls, and Permethrin for your tick tubes DIY project.
+Just grab your toilet paper tubes, cotton balls or lint, and Permethrin for your tick tubes DIY project.
+Place near known mice activity areas around your yard.

-Once you master how to make your own tick tubes, perhaps you could also show a neighbor how to make a tick tube, further increasing the areas of your property (tick boundary areas).
+Once you master how to make your own tick tubes, perhaps you could also show a neighbor how to make these tube.
+This would further increase the areas around your house or property (tick boundary areas), and possibly decreasing the chance of spreading Lyme disease by helping control tick populations.

 Disclaimer: The information provided in this article is for educational purposes only and should not be considered advice.
 If you think you may have been bitten by a tick please consult a care provider.
 If a tick may have bitten your pet, please consult a veterinarian.
 Abide by Federal, State, and Local laws regarding making and the use of Tick Tubes, Permethrin, and other insecticide products.